Skip to content

 • R dataframe (to be loaded in R with readRDS function)

-If two or more observations are selected you can choose to group all results in one file.
-If you do not want to group results BORIS will ask for a directory to save the various files (the observation id will be used as file name).
+If two or more observations are selected, you can choose to group all results into one file.
+If you do not want to group the results, BORIS will ask you to choose a directory in which to save the files (the observation ID will be used as the file name).

 The State events are paired and in this case the event duration is available.

-An arbitrary time interval can be selected (check the Limit to time interval option).
-In this case the ongoing events will be started at start time and stopped at end time in the export file.
+An arbitrary time interval can be selected by checking the Limit to time interval option.
+In this case, ongoing events will be started at the start time and stopped at the end time in the export file.

 The following fields are available in the output: